2018 AFLX competition

 The 2018 AFLX competition was the inaugural Australian Football League (AFL) pre-season series of matches, played under the laws of AFLX, a variation of Australian rules football.
-The matches were played from 15–17 February 2018.
+The matches were played from 15 to 17 February 2018.

 Fixtures

 The AFL released the fixture and format for the three groups on 24 January 2018.
 Each of the groups were split into two pools of three teams, with the top team from each pool playing off in a grand final.